 Because getting interested visitors to your site isn’t easy.
 And when that does happen, getting users to convert the first time is highly unlikely.

-People browse religiously, and often forget which sites they visited and which products they nearly purchased.
-Studies have suggested that up to 95% of users visit a site the first time just for research purposes.
+People browse religiously and often forget which sites they visited and which products they nearly purchased.
+Studies have suggested that up to 95% of users visit a website the first time just for research purposes.
 The same study indicates that 70% of those users will eventually buy a product similar to the one they were viewing.

 Without remarketing, you can pretty well guarantee that purchase will be from one of your competitors.
 Now go ahead and take a stand for your market share; start a remarketing campaign and win your customers back!